Table of Contents

 - Women, who have significant depressive symptoms, might benefit from the prescription of selective serotonin reuptake inhibitors.
 Gabapentin and clonidine have also been successfully used for the treatment of hot flashes with variable success.

 Women who have other comorbidities should be offered monotherapy whenever possible.
-For instance, a woman who has hot flashes and history of chronic hypertension should receive clonidine.
+For instance, a woman who has hot flashes and a history of chronic hypertension should receive clonidine.
 On the other hand, a woman who has hot flashes, sleep disturbances and severe depressive symptoms is better off with a selective serotonin reuptake inhibitor rather than hormone replacement therapy.